amirhm/mynb/README.md

-# Formating the jupyeter notebooks
+# Formating the jupyter notebooks
 An small package to clear all the outputs of a jupyter notebooks.

 To use versioning on the notebooks, it is practical to clear the outputs of all cells (to only keep the code).